 Do you know the rules when it comes to emailing PHI?

 Email is convenient, especially in a busy healthcare environment.
 But, keeping email secure is tricky.

 Email is one of the topics I’m asked about most frequently.
 Due to the nature of email and the difficulty with properly securing it, I recommend avoiding it whenever possible.
 The use of patient portals is preferred for sending information to patients, and secure file transfer options, that incorporate strong encryption, are preferred for covered-entity-to-covered-entity or covered-entity-to-business-associate communications.

-For those who can’t find an alternative to email, this post is intended to help you understand what’s required of you when sending electronic protected health information (ePHI).SEE ALSO: HIPAA FAQs
+For those who can’t find an alternative to email, this post is intended to help you understand what’s required of you when sending electronically protected health information (ePHI).SEE ALSO: HIPAA FAQs

 What does HHS say about sending a HIPAA compliant email?

-According HHS, “the Security Rule does not expressly prohibit the use of email for sending ePHI.
-However, the standards for access control, integrity and transmission security require covered entities to implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to ePHI.”
+According to HHS, “the Security Rule does not expressly prohibit the use of email for sending ePHI.
+However, the standards for access control, integrity, and transmission security require covered entities to implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to ePHI.”

 Understanding the challenge

 To understand the reason you should secure email, it helps to review the path of an email’s transmission: